RodrigoScola/vscode-text-objects/README.md

 -    add rest of inner and outers (arrays, objects...) - DONE
 -    inner comment - DONE
 -    change the commands interface for better devs - DONE

--    do the else on if statements
+-    do the else on if statements - DONE

 -    rhs is not for assignign, but reassigning
 -    finish the languages support